pythonlearner1025/minerl_0.3.7/README.md

 ```

 I rechecked special token -> minerl action mapping to confirm its correct + message formatting being sent to VLLM.
 Concluding that it is indeed out of distribution brittleness.

+## Conclusion

+This was my first venture into getting a "VLA" model to work, and it immediately ran into brittleness issues with small environment changes.
+While I can't be certain exactly what the cause is (would require ablations in working MineStudio env to replicate behavior of MineRL, frankly don't have time to do this), I got a taste of how subtle shifts in environment distribution can break models that are very strong on paper.

 ## Modifications from MineRL